Just Like Anyone (song)

-"Just Like Anyone" is a 1995 song by the American alternative rock band Soul Asylum from its seventh album, Let Your Dim Light Shine.
+"Just Like Anyone" is a 1995 song by American alternative rock band Soul Asylum from its seventh album, Let Your Dim Light Shine.
 Written by the lead singer, Dave Pirner, and produced by the band with Butch Vig, the song was the second single released as the album.
-It entered the singles charts in Canada and the United Kingdom, and reached the Modern Rock Tracks chart in the United States.
+It entered the singles charts in Canada and the United Kingdom and reached number 19 on the US Billboard Modern Rock Tracks chart.
 The song was included on the band's 2000 greatest hits album, Black Gold: The Best of Soul Asylum, and a live version appears on the band's 2004 After the Flood: Live from the Grand Forks Prom, June 28, 1997 album.